4. How often should I bathe my newborn?

 Keep the umbilical cord stump and the skin around it clean and dry until the stump shrivels and falls off.

-- Give your baby sponge baths, and don't submerse the cord in water.
+- Give your little one sponge baths, and don't submerse the cord in water.

-- Fold diapers below the cord to keep urine from soaking it.
+- Fold diapers below the cord to keep pee from soaking it.

 6. How should I care for my baby's circumcision?

 Your son's penis will be quite red for a few days.
 This should disappear within about a week.
-If it gets worse or you're worried, call your doctor.
+If it gets worse or you're concerned, call your doctor.

-- Keep your baby's penis clean, especially after a dirty diaper.
+- Keep your son’s penis clean, especially after a dirty diaper.
 Use just water, or a mild cleanser and water, as needed.

 - Dab a little petroleum jelly on the tip to keep it from sticking to the diaper.

-- Empty her sleeping area.
-No pillows, crib bumpers, toys, or soft bedding like a blanket.
+- Empty her sleeping area -- no pillows, crib bumpers or wedges, toys, or soft bedding like a blanket.

-- Don’t overdress your child.
+- Keep her comfy.
+Don’t overdress her.
 You want to prevent overheating.